About Prolotherapy offers the following resources for those wanting to explore prolotherapy further...

 Platelet-Rich Plasma (PRP) in Surgery

-Recently we posted an article about “ultra-octogenarian” and stem cell treatments – showing research that says you are never too old for Comprehensive Prolotherapy.
+Recently we posted an article about “ultra-octogenarian” and stem cell injection therapy - showing research that says you are never too old for Comprehensive Prolotherapy.
 In this new PRP research, doctors sought to determine if patients deemed too old for a specific surgery could get that surgery if blood platelets were introduced into the equation.
 New research is applying PRP to microfracture surgery.

 Microfracture surgery for articular cartilage repair